-Wanting to know more about the history of rural education and the changing role of Andalusian women over the past decades, I decided to have a chat with a family on our street where three generations live under the same roof.
-My interviewees were the 83 year-old grandmother, her 50 year-old daughter and her almost 18 year-old granddaughter.
+Wanting to know more about the history of rural education and the changing role of Andalusian women over the past decades, I decided to have a chat with a family on our street where three generations live under the same roof: the 85-year-old grandma, her 52-year-old daughter and the 19-year-old granddaughter.

 Level of education: Illiterate

-“My father died when I was three months old, leaving my mother alone with my brother and myself”, she tells me.
-Her mother gave birth to five children, though the first three didn’t survive.
-As a widow with two youngsters, she had to do whatever she could to make ends meet.
-She would walk nearly 19 km to Ronda to be a farm labourer for a few days, after which she would walk back again in her Alpargatas, the typical Spanish rope and cloth sandals.
+“My father died when I was three months old, leaving my mother alone with my brother and myself” she tells me.
+Her mother gave birth to five children, though the first three didn’t survive, which was not unusual here at the time.
+As a widow with two youngsters, she had to take whatever job she could to make ends meet.
+She would walk nearly 19 km to Ronda to work as a farm labourer for a few days, after which she would walk back again in her Alpargatas, the typical Spanish rope and cloth sandals.
 “We walked everywhere, says Antonia.
-There was no other way.”
+There was no other way”.

 Antonia married a football player and carpenter in 1961 and they had three children.
-“I would have liked to have more, but there was no space”, she says.
+“I would have liked to have more, but there was simply no space” she says.
 The whole family, 12 people – her mother (again widowed), her brother with his wife and four children, as well as herself with her husband and their children lived in a small two-story home.
-Her brother’s family had the only bathroom, so her lot had to make do with a honey-house in the courtyard, with a curtain serving as door.
+Her brother’s family had the only bathroom, so her own lot had to make do with a honey-house in the courtyard with a curtain serving as door.

-Since her husband’s income mostly disappeared in cigarettes and alcohol, Antonia was the main breadwinner.
-Like her mother before her, she was tough as nails.
-She fed her family and bought a house through her own labour.
-When she became a widow in 1996, Antonia finally stopped sewing and moved in with her daughter and her family.
+Since her husband’s income mostly disappeared in cigarettes and alcohol, Antonia was the family’s main breadwinner.
+Like her mother before her, she worked herself to the bone.
+She fed her family and even bought a house through her own labours.
+When she became a widow in 1996, Antonia finally stopped sewing and moved in with her daughter and family.
 I ask her what she likes to do now.
 “Nothing.
-Watch TV… I sewed a lot, and I am tired”, says Antonia.
-At 83 she can finally allow herself to rest a bit.
+I sewed a lot, and I am tired” says Antonia.
+At 85 she can finally allow herself to rest a bit.

-Talking of resting, Antonia’s mother died at 93, never having had any serious illnesses in her long and hard life.
+Talking of resting, Antonia’s mother died at 93, never having had any serious illnesses during her long and hard life.